A good business plan will help guide your business to success in the years ahead. There are eight elements that should

 Every business plan needs an executive summary.
 The executive summary helps readers understand where your company currently stands and your future goals.
 If you are seeking financing, this is your first opportunity to grab the investor’s attention and let them know why they should invest in your small business.
 The executive summary should be the last section you write so you can effectively summarize the entire business plan.

 When preparing a business plan, the business description is the second section of the plan.
 This section will provide basic facts about the company such as ownership, startup date and locations.
-If you are operating the business alone, you may want to include your education and past experience as well as other personal history that qualifies you to run a business.
+If you are operating the business alone, you may want to include your education and past experience as well as other personal histories that qualifies you to run a business.
 Keep the description section short, about 1-2 pages.

 Inform your readers of your market knowledge in this section.
 What research have you done on the industry?
 Who will be your target audience and why?
 Talk about your competitors and how you will succeed.
 Also, mention the challenges you may face and how you will deal with them.
 Showing extensive knowledge in this area will help investors decide if they want to financially commit to your business.
 The goal of this section is to let investors know that you know the market that you’re entering and show them it’s is large enough to sustain a successful business.

 Organization and Management